 But the good news is that I started HIV treatment.
 When you’re incarcerated, they make sure you get your medicines.
-So for the time I was in jail, I was taking care of myself.
+So for the time, while I was in jail, I was taking care of myself.
 But when I got out, that changed.
 I went back to using heroin and stopped taking my HIV medicines.
 It wasn’t that I didn’t want to take them, but once I was home, I didn’t know how to get them.
-In jail, they give you everything you need.
+In jail, they gave me everything I needed.
 After I left jail, I got one package of medicine in the mail.
-But once all that was gone, I didn’t know what to do.
+But once that was gone, I didn’t know what to do.
 So, I was off my meds for at least 6 or 7 months.

 On that same day, the doctor ran a lot of tests so he could see where I was with my HIV infection.
 He saw that my T-cell counts were very low, so he prescribed HIV medicine that very day.
 I was glad to start HIV medicines again when I did.
 My body had changed.
-I was down to 117 pounds.
-I was sleeping a lot.
-I had been in that place before when I was in jail and they had told me that I was about 2 days away from death, and I was starting to feel like that again.
-So I knew right then and there, if I wanted to live, then I had to get the HIV medicines and find a way to get them regularly.
+I was down to 117 pounds and was sleeping a lot.
+I had been in that place before when I was in jail and they had told me that I was about 2 days away from death.
+I was starting to feel like that again.
+I knew right then and there, if I wanted to live, then I had to get the HIV medicines and find a way to get them regularly.

 I started HIV medicines and buprenorphine/naloxone strips and put my trust into my doctor because he told me he would guide me through it.
 He never gave up on me, and that’s what really kept me going, because he noticed that I was giving up on myself when I first came to see him.
 I doubted him more than he doubted me.
 He told me he was going to stick with me.
 He was going to help me get off of heroin.
 I’m now up to 219 pounds, which is the weight I should be.